kwebio/kweb-core/docs/src/gettingstarted.md

 </body>
 ```

-This simple example already illustrates some important features of Kweb:
+This example demonstrates two important features of Kweb:

--   Getting a kwebsite up and running is a breeze, no messing around
-    with servlets, or third party webservers
+ * Setting up a kwebsite is easy and does not require servlets or third-party web servers.
--   Your kotlin code will loosely mirror the structure of the HTML it
+ * The structure of your Kotlin code will closely match the structure of the HTML it generates.
-    generates

 ## Hello world²